Services and Facilities

-If you have any inquiries or feedback, regarding PAS, please share it via firstname.lastname@example.org or visit the security office located at gate 4.
+If you have any questions or feedback regarding the new Parking Access System (PAS), share it via email or visit the security office located at gate 4.

 - The University assumes no responsibility for vehicle damage, theft, or theft of vehicle contents when the vehicle is parked on campus